|Sebastian 166846c622||6 months ago|

 apt-decoderbinary is in

-apt-decoder <your WAV file> <destination PNG file>You can also run the example contained in this repo:
+apt-decoder -n <your WAV file> <destination PNG file>For testing you can try the example contained in this repo:

 The AM-data from the WAV files is decoded using a simple square law demodulator.
 Squaring the input signals yields the square of the original signal and sideband with the twice the carrier frequency.